What is a CMMS?

-Maintenance managers can select equipment with a problem, describe the problem and assign a specific technician to do the work.
+Maintenance managers can select equipment with a problem, describe the problem, and assign a specific technician to do the work.
 When the machine is fixed, the responsible technician marks the work-order “complete” and the manager gets notified that the work is done.

-As a team starts to schedule preventive maintenance in advance, they need a reliable work calendar.
+As a team starts to schedule preventive maintenance they need a reliable work calendar.
 CMMS systems are especially good at scheduling recurring work and sending reminders to the right people.
-Organized scheduling helps even out the workload for a maintenance team, and makes sure that tasks don't get forgotten.
+Organized scheduling helps even out the workload for a maintenance team making sure that tasks do not get forgotten.

-Maintenance teams often have to take a work-request from people outside the team.
-This can be a request from an assembly line operator who is hearing a strange noise from a drill, or a tennant at an apartment building who is requesting shower repairs.
+Maintenance teams often have to take a work request from people outside the team.
+This can be a request from an assembly line operator who is hearing a strange noise from a drill or a tenant at an apartment building who is requesting shower repairs.
 The CMMS is a central place for recording these requests and tracking their completion.

-Audit and CertificationMany CMMS systems keep an unchangeable record of every action, so an asset’s maintenance history can be audited.
+Many CMMS systems keep an unchangeable record of every action, so an asset’s maintenance history can be audited.
 This is useful in case of an accident or insurance claim – an inspector can verify if the proper maintenance was completed on a machine.
-CMMS systems also keep data in a centralized system, which helps keep "one version of the truth" for ISO certification.
-By helping keep up regular maintenance of HVAC systems, CMMS systems help with getting LEED certification.
+CMMS systems also keep data in a centralized system, which helps keep one version of the truth for ISO certification.

 Where do you install a CMMS?

-There are two common places where CMMS software runs: on a computer at the client’s business, or on the web.
+There are two common places where CMMS software runs: on a computer at the client’s business or on the web.